t2-project/documentation/source/microservices/deploy.rst

         Inventory: correct
         Saga Instance: correct

-Report for Test that found that some entries in the inventory database were not deleted correctly:
+Report for test that found that some entries in the inventory database were not deleted correctly:

 .. code-block:: text